Hello everyone, and welcome to another of my reviews. In this article, I’ll be reviewing my experience at local eyewear label Otago Optical.

 Definitely so.
 I thoroughly enjoyed both the experience – interacting with Tim was highly educational and he was the opposite of pushy – and the frame.
 I’m also a big fan of its value proposition.
 Despite being part of the premium range, the Omata (with lenses and eye test) only costs $120, making it eminently affordable.
 That’s cheaper than the average frame from Owndays, or even the previous metal frame I got from Oblique Eyewear.
 I would say that’s a steal, especially considering the titanium construction of the Omata.

-Those interested in purchasing eyewear from Otago Optical can quote SHIOK10 or shout “WAHSOSHIOK” in-store on weekdays to enjoy $10 off glasses package priced $120 and above.
+Those interested in purchasing eyewear from Otago Optical can quote “WAHPGRADE” in-store on weekdays to enjoy a free upgrade to violet-block lenses for any single-vision glasses done.
+The promotion is also applicable for progressive spectacles.
 Each frame even comes with a specially designed suede spectacle case as well as a thick cleaning cloth (Tim shared that thin cleaning cloths are more prone to damaging the lenses) – bang-for-buck indeed.

 Check out my collaboration with Otago Optical here.